Working with Union in MySQL

-In this tutorial, I am going to explain about working with MySQL UNION operator with examples.
+In this tutorial, I am going to explain working with MySQL UNION operator with examples.
 Without wasting time, let’s start.

-UNION IN MySQL
+UNION In MySQL

 UNION is used for combining two or more separate commands to return a single output.
-The UNION operator is used to combine the result-set of two or more SELECT statements.
-UNION is useful because we have some information in multiple tables and we want to fetch rows from all of them at once.
+The the union operator is used to combine the result set of two or more SELECT statements.
+UNION is useful because we have some information in multiple tables, and we want to fetch rows from all of them at once.
 We want to select several sets of rows from the same table, but some conditions that characterize each set are not easy to write as a single WHERE clause.
 UNION allows retrieval of each set with a simpler WHERE clause in its own SELECT statement.
 The rows retrieved by each are combined and produced as the final command result.
+The unions are useful if you wish to join the results from more than one query, but be aware that the number of the returned columns by each select query should be the same.

 SELECT column1, column2, …